-- (a) avoids or mitigates 55 adverse effects on these values - (b) maintains the habitat and spawning requirements of the species identified in Schedule D Ba as being significant within the subject Wwater Mmanagement Ssub-zones\.
+- (a) avoids adverse effects on these values - (b) maintains the habitat and spawning requirements of the species identified in Schedule D as being significant within the subject water management sub-zones.
+48

-Policy 6-29: Activities in water\bodies\within valued for a Fflood Control or Ddrainage scheme.
-56
+Policy 6-29: Activities in waterbodies within a flood Ccontrol or drainage scheme

-In those Wwater Mmanagement Ssub-zones\ within a water body valued for fellood Control or Ddrainage scheme as shown in Schedule I-Ba20, activities in, on, under or over the bods of rivers and lakes shall be managed in a manner which:
+In those water management sub-zones within a flood control or drainage scheme as shown in Schedule I, activities in, on, under or over the beds of rivers and lakes shall be managed in a manner which:

-- (a) enables the level of flood hazard and erosion control existing at the time of notification of this Plan to be maintained within river and drainage schemes - (b) maintains other values associated with the water body, unless functional constraints make this impractical, in which case adverse effects on other values shall be mitigated or and may be of a financial contribution in accordance with the policies in Chapter 18.
+- (a) enables the level of flood hazard and crosion control existing at the time of notification of this Plan to be maintained within river and drainage schemes - (b) maintains other values associated with the waterbody, unless functional constraints make this impractical, in which case adverse effects on other values shall be mitigated or offset or compensated by way of a financial contribution in accordance with the policies in Chapter 18.49

-Policy 6-30: Activities in water bodies^ with other values
+Policy 6-30: Activities in waterbodies with other values

-In those Wwater Mmanagement Sub-zones\ not valued for Natural State, Sites of Significance - Cultural, Sites of Significance - Aquatic, or within a Fflood Ccontrol or Ddrainage scheme as shown in Schedule 1, activities in, on, under or over the beds of rivers and lakes shall be managed in a manner which:
+In those water management zones not valued for Natural State, Sites of Significance - Cultural, Sites of Significance - Aquatic, or within a flood control or drainage, activities in, on, under or over the beds of rivers and lakes shall be managed in a manner which:

-(a) avoids, remedies or mitigates significant adverse effects\(^\) on these other values, or (b) provides consent applicants with the option of making a.\\(^\) financial contribution may be considered in order for adverse effects\(^\) in accordance with the policies in Chapter 18.
+(a) avoids, remedies or mitigates significant adverse effects on these other values, or (b) provides consent applicants with the option of making a financial contribution to offset or compensate for adverse effects in accordance with the policies in Chapter 18.

-Policy 6-31: Essential Existing and beneficial activities
+Policy 6-31: Essential and beneficial activities

-Notwithstanding Policies 6-27 to 6-30, activities in, on, under or over the beds\of rivers\and lakes\that are essential existing selections or result in an environmental benefit shall generally be allowed, including:
+Notwithstanding Policies 6-27 to 6-30, activities in, on, under or over the beds of rivers and lakes that are essential or result in an environmental benefit shall generally be allowed, including:

-- (a) the use and maintenance\ of existing structures\, including works designed to maintain or improve the stability and functionality of existing structures\ - (b) the removal of derelict, unlawful or non-functional structures^ - (c) the restoration or enhancement of natural habitats.
+- the use and maintenance of existing structures, including works designed to maintain or improve the stability and functionality of existing structures - (b) the removal of derelict, unlawful or non-functional structures - (c) the restoration or enhancement of natural habitats.
+51